ADM91/PowerSystem-DL/README.md

 reached.
 An optimistic (in terms of time) list of RL algorithms that will be investigated is listed below.

 The simplest IEEE standard power system model (case6ww) is the initial test model because it has only 6 generators and is easy to visualize and think about.
-A steady state power flow simulation using \textbf{PyPower} (direct port of MATPOWER) will be used, then hopefully the project will graduate to a dynamic temporal simulation model: \textbf{PyPower-Dynamic}.
+A steady state power flow simulation using **PyPower** (direct port of MATPOWER) will be used, then hopefully the project will graduate to a dynamic temporal simulation model: **PyPower-Dynamic**.
 Visualization of the data and power system network will be emphasized because it facilitates understanding of the problem and results.
-The package \textbf{NetworkX} is used for graph visualization.
+The package **NetworkX** is used for graph visualization.

 ## Current dependencies ##
 * pypower